metroproxyn/Computer-Networks-Tutorial-The-Ultimate-Guide/README.md

 ### Application layer protocols:

 **HTTP** (HyperText Transfer Protocol) – an application-level protocol for distributed, collaborative, hypermedia information systems.
+The default port is **TCP** 80, but other ports can be used as well.

 **DNS** is basically the phone book of the internet.
 It is an application layer protocol used to provide a human-friendly naming mechanism for internet resources.